Justice Ademola resumes sitting

 He declined to speak with journalists waiting outside the courtroom.

-But a lawyer, Mr. Femi Morohundiya, who was in th court, addressed journalist and welcomed Justice Ademola back.
+But a lawyer, Mr. Femi Morohundiya, who was in the court, addressed journalists and welcomed Justice Ademola back.

 Morohundiya also justified the recall of the judge, following the judge’s acquittal by the trial court earlier this year.